 In a way, I’m being forced to be more productive and deliberate as to how I spend my time – an odd side effect of having a family that I had no clue about.
 It is however a welcome one, in that it forces some discipline upon you, something I’ve struggled to do over my life.
-Dragged by my heels to be better.
+Dragged by my heels to be better, so to speak.

 Much of my generation is hedonistic in we view ourselves.
 Usually, it’s all about what makes me happy and satisfied now and anything that get’s in the way is a problem – or in the cases of some RP enthusiasts – supposed Beta behavior.
 What most players don’t realize is that when you get married, your wife needs your time.
 It can feel a bit strangling at times with a loss of space being your gut instinct, but new instincts will develop as your marriage goes on.

-Essentially, if you want to build that next generation and a culture that will last – think of what Roosh is trying to build – your excess pleasures, desires, and frivolous hobbies will have to take a back seat.
+Essentially, if you want to build that next generation and a culture that will last your excess pleasures, desires, and frivolous hobbies will have to take a back seat.
 It becomes less about what makes you happy and more about what is necessary for the success of your family.
 I’m selfish and I’ll admit it, a hard RP to swallow is that what makes me happy isn’t necessarily going to make my wife happy or even my children.
 (Have another one on the way in that department.)
 Basically, we mature as men because we must.

 Some men might take it as the nail in their coffins of their prior lives, but it simply means that a transition is taking place.
 What I’m realizing now is that if you want a family, a legacy, love, growing old together, and many of the usual romantic dreams, much of your bachelor self will shed it’s skin permanently.
 So in order to get your new skin, you have to shed the old.